How to Setup a HTTPS Node JS Server on Amazon EC2

 Test PM2 App

-Now, if the above pm2 success, the express.js should running on the Amazon Linux EC2 with port 80 even if you stop ssh into this instance.
-Let's run the following command to test it out inside the linux instance, If return the same message that's good.
+Now, if the above pm2 command succeeds, the Express.js app should be running on the Amazon Linux EC2 with port 80 even if you stop the SSH session.
+Let's run the following command to test it out inside the Linux instance.
+If it returns the same message, that's good.

 curl http://localhost:80